equinix-labs/metal-go/docs/VirtualNetwork.md

 HasInstances returns a boolean if a field has been set.

-### GetMetalGateway
+### GetMetalGateways

-`func (o *VirtualNetwork) GetMetalGateway() FindVirtualNetworks200ResponseVirtualNetworksInnerMetalGateway`
+`func (o *VirtualNetwork) GetMetalGateways() []FindDeviceById200ResponseNetworkPortsInnerNativeVirtualNetworkMetalGatewaysInner`

-GetMetalGateway returns the MetalGateway field if non-nil, zero value otherwise.
+GetMetalGateways returns the MetalGateways field if non-nil, zero value otherwise.

-### GetMetalGatewayOk
+### GetMetalGatewaysOk

-`func (o *VirtualNetwork) GetMetalGatewayOk() (*FindVirtualNetworks200ResponseVirtualNetworksInnerMetalGateway, bool)`
+`func (o *VirtualNetwork) GetMetalGatewaysOk() (*[]FindDeviceById200ResponseNetworkPortsInnerNativeVirtualNetworkMetalGatewaysInner, bool)`

-GetMetalGatewayOk returns a tuple with the MetalGateway field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetMetalGatewaysOk returns a tuple with the MetalGateways field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetMetalGateway
+### SetMetalGateways

-`func (o *VirtualNetwork) SetMetalGateway(v FindVirtualNetworks200ResponseVirtualNetworksInnerMetalGateway)`
+`func (o *VirtualNetwork) SetMetalGateways(v []FindDeviceById200ResponseNetworkPortsInnerNativeVirtualNetworkMetalGatewaysInner)`

-SetMetalGateway sets MetalGateway field to given value.
+SetMetalGateways sets MetalGateways field to given value.

-### HasMetalGateway
+### HasMetalGateways

-`func (o *VirtualNetwork) HasMetalGateway() bool`
+`func (o *VirtualNetwork) HasMetalGateways() bool`

-HasMetalGateway returns a boolean if a field has been set.
+HasMetalGateways returns a boolean if a field has been set.

 ### GetMetro